Lydia Night: 2012–2014: Pretty Little Demons and Dead Man's Bones

-2015–present: The Regrettes
+2015–2023: The Regrettes

-In 2015, the duo changed their name to the Regrettes, releasing their debut four-track EP in October, called "Hey!", accompanied by a music video for its track "Hey Now!".
+In 2015, the duo changed their name to the Regrettes, releasing their debut four-track EP in October, titled Hey!, accompanied by a music video for its track "Hey Now!".
 Murphy subsequently departed from the band, leading to the hiring of, then-Genessa members, Genessa Gariano, Sage Chavis and Maxx Morando.

 Under this line-up, the band released their debut album Feel Your Feelings Fool! on January 13, 2017, and its follow up, the 2018 EP Attention Seeker.

-In 2018, she entered a romantic relationship with Dylan Minnette, which ended in 2022.

-On December 13, 2018 she featured on Gerard Way's Christmas song "Dasher".
+On December 13, 2018, she featured on Gerard Way's Christmas song "Dasher".

-On April 8, 2019 she was featured on Morrissey's cover of "Wedding Bell Blues", also with Billie Joe Armstrong.
+On April 8, 2019, she was featured on Morrissey's cover of "Wedding Bell Blues", also with Billie Joe Armstrong.

 On June 18, 2019, the band announced their second studio album, How Do You Love?, would be released on August 9.